patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ## Slots

 - `pfe-navigation--search`: For local site's search form
-- `pfe-navigation--customlinks`: For local site's custom links that need to appear in the nav bar
+- `pfe-navigation--custom-links`: For local site's custom links that need to appear in the nav bar
 - `pfe-navigation--account`: Slot for pfe-navigation-account, which powers the login experience and account dropdown.

 ## Attributes